Knežina (Ottoman Serbia): Austro-Turkish War and the Janissaries

 The tenure of Hadji Mustafa Pasha as Vizier of Belgrade is remembered positively among the Serbs for the improved situation in the Pashalik through reforms, essentially for the return of their self-governing rights and having given over all matters regarding the rayah to the Serb chiefs.
 The kadi and pasha himself were only authorizing the control of the knezes regarding financial matters.
 Mustafa Pasha did not decide in any matters regarding the rayah without discussing with the knezes.
-Instances of abuse were investigated and when they were right, he supported them.
-The knez of Tamnava knežina and Free Corps veteran Aleksa Nenadović had 18 evil musellim and kadi replaced.
+Instances of abuse were investigated and when they were right, Mustafa Pasha acted; as an example, the knez of Tamnava knežina and Free Corps veteran Aleksa Nenadović had 18 evil musellim and kadi replaced.

 The borders of a knežina changed as per the villagers wishes, for instance, the Podgor knežina was left without a knez following the war and asked knez Aleksa Nenadović to be put under his supervision, and to appoint a lesser knez.
 Nenadović could not take responsibility for that knežina, even though he had been an arbitrator there for years, and asked them to choose one from their midst.
 They couldn't decide and asked him to let Joko from Rabas, in Nenadović's knežina, be their knez.
 Nenadović thus decided that Rabas be joined into Podgor and Joko became its knez.

-During Ottoman rule, there were the following knežina:
+During Ottoman rule, there were the following knežina in the Sanjak of Smederevo: